nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 Everything should build without errors.

 **Inspect the generated code:**
+The unit test build generates some code to support unit testing.
-The generated code is located at `Ref/build-fprime-automatic-native-ut/Ref/MathSender`.
+The code is located at `Ref/build-fprime-automatic-native-ut/Ref/MathSender`.
 This directory contains two auto-generated classes:

 1. `MathSenderGTestBase`: This is the direct base